typesupply/opentype-cookbook/readme.md

 The text of this document, except the code samples, is licensed as [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 The code samples are released into the public domain.
 You may modify them, use them in commercial fonts and distribute them without attribution.
-You may not claim authorship of the original code or patent or copyright the original code.
+You may not claim authorship of the original code or patent or copyright the original code. the code is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement. in no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the code.

 The demo font included with this document is copyright Type Supply LLC.
 It may be used for reference only.
 You may not modify, extend, convert or sell it.
 I have used one of the fonts developed by my foundry so that there would be a high-quality example for you to study.
 Please be courteous.